 Team Knock-Knock consisted of Vaughn Hawk, Oren Goldfarb, and myself.
 We didn’t have any knowledge of how to do facial recognition or video processing.
 But we leaned into what we did know: Amazon Web Services (AWS).
-We discovered they had a facial recognition service, Rekognition—and, best of all, it took a video stream from their Kinesis Video Stream.
+We discovered they had a facial recognition service, Rekognition (part of the AWS Machine Learning suite of products)—and, best of all, it took a video stream from their Kinesis Video Stream.

 Now that we had tools, we found some tutorials and AWS Training documents.
 We divided the AWS stack and started building.
 What we built would eventually look like the illustration below.

 Once the AWS infrastructure was running, we set about pair programming on the Raspberry Pi.
 We put together a simple yet effective device you can use to aim the camera at a person, and the device recognizes their face and reads out their name.

 Along the way we decided that returning the name wasn’t enough.
 We wanted to get information about the person we were interacting with.
 So we setup a simple database with Metal Toad names and titles.
 Then when the data came back, it would check Dynamo and read out the name of title as well.